Robust and efficient mean estimation: an approach based on the properties of self-normalized sums: Construction of the estimator.

 An approximate solution can be obtained via minimizing the first-order approximation of the loss function $z\mapsto \sum_{j=1}^k |G_j|\l( \frac{\bar \mu_j - z}{\wh\sigma_j}\r)^2$ that attains its minimum at the point

 which is the estimator \eqref{eq:estimator} with weights defined in \eqref{eq:weights} for $p=2$.
-In the following sections we will present non-asymptotic deviation bounds for the estimator $\wh\mu_{N,p}$ for all values of $p\geq 1$ and will establish its asymptotic efficiency.
+In the following sections we will present non-asymptotic deviation bounds for the estimator $\wh\mu_{N,p}$ for all values of $p\geq 1$ and will establish its asymptotic efficiency in the absence of outliers.